Sport in Bangladesh: Rugby

 Rugby is a minor but rapidly growing sport in Bangladesh.
-The history of rugby in Bangladesh, however, dates back to the 19th century during the British rule when the Europeans used to play the sport in Bangladesh.
+The history of rugby in Bangladesh, however, dates back to the 19th century during the British rule, when the Europeans used to play the sport in Bangladesh.
 After the fall of the British dynasty, the sport had little or no presence in the country.
 However, in 2007, after a long period of dormancy, some Japanese coaches started a youth program.
 Various schools sent under-12s to the training camp.
-The Bangladesh Rugby Association, the national governing body for the sport has been training these children in order to start an inter-schools tournament.
-Bangladesh Rugby association became Bangladesh Rugby Federation Union after got affiliated as Federation.
-Now, Bangladesh Rugby Federation Union is the member of Bangladesh Olympic Association, National Sports council & Asia Rugby.
+The Bangladesh Rugby Association, the national governing body for the sport has been training these children to start an inter-schools tournament.
+Bangladesh Rugby Association became Bangladesh Rugby Federation Union after getting affiliated with the Federation.
+Now, the Bangladesh Rugby Federation Union is a member of the Bangladesh Olympic Association, National Sports Council & Asia Rugby.

-Bangladesh Rugby has especially raised under Current General Secretary Mr Mousum Ali.
-Beside, Bangladesh Rugby has specially step up after introducing a Rugby Development Team.
+Bangladesh Rugby has especially been raised under the Current General Secretary Mr Mousum Ali.
+Besides, Bangladesh Rugby has specially stepped up after introducing a Rugby Development Team.

 Racquet sport

 Squash

 Bangladesh shows a bright future in squash, with a flourishing number of tournaments arranged recently, Many promising players is coming up from this country.
-Recent measures taken by the government as well as the efforts made by the officials of the Bangladesh Squash Racket Federation have resulted in the growth of popularity of squash in Bangladesh.
+Recent measures taken by the government as well as the efforts made by the officials of the Bangladesh Squash Racket Federation have resulted in the growth of the popularity of squash in Bangladesh.
 The Government has proposed to provide a land where the main Federation headquarters will be built.
 Grameenphone Open Squash Tournament is a major tournament in Bangladesh.
 Some promising squash players from Bangladesh include Swapan Parvez, Raju Ram, Iman, Tamim, Habbarter Ribhu etc.

 Tennis

 Tennis is mostly played in the urban areas of Bangladesh.
-The Grand Slam tournaments like the US Open, Wimbledon are very popular among the urban people but so far nobody represented the country in a grand slam as very few take the sport professionally.
+The Grand Slam tournaments like the US Open, Wimbledon are very popular among the urban people.
+Still, so far nobody represented the country in a grand slam as very few take the sport professionally.
 Since 2008, the Bangladesh Tennis Federation has been holding an annual international junior tennis tournament to promote and develop the sport in the country.

 Bangladesh Davis Cup team made its Davis Cup debut in 1986.
-Bangladesh succeeded to reach the semi-finals three years later in Davis Cup 1989 in Asia/Oceania Zone Group II that was held in Singapore.
+Bangladesh succeeded in reaching the semi-finals three years later in Davis Cup 1989 in Asia/Oceania Zone Group II that was held in Singapore.